thegymnasium/seemingly-seamless/slides-intro.md

 ### 2024 → redwood <!-- .element: class="hide" -->

-2024 → upgrade to redwood
+2024 → upgrade to Redwood

 Notes:
 10 versions in 10 hours (with a lot planning)